7045kHz/dtsx/README.md

 # Comprehensive connection analysis with expressions and variables
 go run examples/analyze_connections.go path/to/your/package.dtsx

+# Advanced package analysis with parser, validator, and analyzer
+go run examples/package_analysis.go path/to/your/package.dtsx

 # Validate package for issues
 go run examples/validate_dtsx.go path/to/your/package.dtsx